Alfresco/docs-alfresco/content-services/latest/install/zip/index.md

     In a clustered environment, this folder needs to be shared between all cluster nodes.

-2. Create a new database for Alfresco Content Services.
+2. Create a new database for Content Services.

-    It's good security practice to create a new user account for Alfresco Content Services which only has permissions to this database.
+    It's good security practice to create a new user account for Content Services which only has permissions to this database.

     For PostgreSQL, run the following commands: